 What to Serve with Lasagna Extra Innings

-We’ve just looked at 13 amazing lasagna sides that are nutritious and go authentically well with your favorite lasagna recipe.
+We’ve just looked at some amazing lasagna side dishes that are nutritious and go authentically well with your favorite lasagna recipe.

 We should mention here just a few other considerations any real foodie would be pairing up with their lasagna dinner.

-The classics before you dig into your lasagna are treats like topped flatbreads, baguettes, focaccia (check out our focaccia toppings list), bruschetta (topped with cherry tomatoes, mozzarella and basil leaves -- see our bruschetta toppings ideas), crostini and antipasto platters as featured above.
+The classics before you dig into your lasagna are treats like garlic bread, topped flatbreads, baguettes, focaccia (check out our focaccia toppings list), bruschetta (topped with cherry tomatoes, mozzarella and basil leaves – see our bruschetta toppings ideas), crostini and antipasto platters as featured above.

 Vegetables and Beans